IvieThePlant/FQL/README.md

 # FQL (Fake Query Language)

-A .csv based alternative to databases, made for students who "just aren't ready for that yet"
+A .csv based alternative to databases, made for coders who "just aren't ready for that yet"

 ## Features